BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 But here's the problem: the future isn't the past.
 And the world's most sophisticated investors—BlackRock, JP Morgan, Vanguard—spend millions on research to forecast future returns.
 Their 2026 forecasts?
 5-7% for stocks, 4-5% for bonds.

 Using historical returns when planning for future retirement is like driving while looking in the rearview mirror.
-This guide shows you how to use institutional forecasts—the same data that pension funds and endowments use—to build a more realistic retirement plan.
+This guide shows you how to use forward-looking forecasts—the same data that pension funds and endowments use—to build a more realistic retirement plan.

 Why Historical Returns Don't Tell the Future